Harshavignyan/FootBall/README.md

 The application allows users to operate and view live football scores in real-time.
 It features three main interfaces:
 - **Match Pre-Data Interface**: For setting up countries before the match starts.
-- **Match Operator Interface**: For managing and updating the live scores.
+- **Match Operator Interface**: For managing and updating the live scores along with flags.
-- **Customer Interface**: For viewers to see the live scores.
+- **Customer Interface**: For viewers to see the live scores along with flags.

 ## Features